fbeethoven/messenger/ISSUE_TRACKER.md

 * ☐ M-6: filter by tags.
 * ☐ M-7: make old messages searchable.
 * ☐ M-8: message view option.
+* ☐ M-9: add a script to launch the app locally in a tmux server.

 ## Possible Improvements

 * Make the form a single `textarea` and use a DSL to get the Title (and tags) of a message.
 * add an option for messages to reference each other.
 * for future reference ✅.
+* for future reference MAX_ISSUE: 9.